FortressFinance/docs/introduction/approach.md

 # Approach

-At first, Fortress will deploy a set of arbitrage strategies capturing value from the DeFi ecosystem on Arbitrum.
+Fortress is maintained by independent contributors that organize in more or less decentralized ways.
 In general, Fortress will always dog food its own yield optimizations and focus on building publicly available tooling that benefits both its users and the Fortress treasury.